PraveenKumarSridhar/poetry-generator/README.md

 # poetry-generator

-Train a model using tensorflow to write short poems.
+Train a model using TensorFlow to write short poems.

-Check out the medium post for a detained expaination:
+Check out the medium post for a detailed expaination:

 ## DATA:
 <hr/>